boscoc/TWITislamvelo/README.md

 This work is part of s master's degree thesis written by Irene Saraceno and discussed at the Università degli Studi di Torino - Dipartimento di Lingue e Letterature Straniere e Culture Moderne in autumn 2023: "Il velo islamico: analisi teorica e un case-study su Twitter" under the supervision of Prof. Simone Bettega and Prof. Cristina Bosco.

 The corpus can be shared for research purpose only and to registered users.
-It can be downloaded from this repository, but it can be open using a password (to be asked to cristina.bosco@unito.it) that will be released after registration.
+For registration and data download ask to cristina.bosco@unito.it.